adonisjs/v5-docs/content/guides/digging-deeper/route-model-binding.md

     - `param.parent` - The name of the parent param.
 - `value` - The value of the param during the current request.

 In the following example, we query only published posts.
-Also, make sure that this method either returns an instance of the model or raises an exception.
+Also, ensure that this method either returns an instance of the model or raises an exception.

 ```ts
 class Post extends BaseModel {